 I’m a HUGE fan of the jump rope (aka the ‘skipping rope’).
-So helping people find the best jump rope possible is something I’m interested in because it’s a topic I’m interested in myself and one I’ve spend a lot of time answering in my own search for the perfect skipping rope.
+So helping people find the best jump rope possible is something I’m interested in because it’s a topic I’m interested in myself and one I’ve spent a lot of time answering in my own search for the perfect skipping rope.

 I strongly feel jump rope training one of the best exercises out there.
 Not only does it build up your overall aerobic fitness, you can target specific conditioning like aerobic threshold work, Vo2 Max, and so on.
 Even better, while also working your conditioning, you can improve your coordination, your footwork, your balance, and you work MORE muscles (shoulders, back, lower body) than you do running.
 Even better, it’s lower impact on your joints.